Koehtml/FE-Simulator-Lite/README.md

 NOTE: BEFORE TAKING AN EXAM, SEE THE FAQ BELOW.

-1. Download all files from Github (find the blue "<> Code" button on this page: https://github.com/Koehtml/FE-Simulator/tree/main and click "download ZIP")
+1. Download all files from Github (find the blue "<> Code" button on this page: https://github.com/Koehtml/FE-Simulator/tree/main and click "download ZIP").
-2. Go to the downloads folder on your computer, right click on "FE-Simulator-main.zip" and click "extract all"
-3. Go back to the downloads folder and open the folder "FE-Simulator-main"
+2. Go to the downloads folder and open the folder "FE-Simulator-main" (you don't have to extract the zip folder).
-4. Navigate to the "dist" folder
+3. Navigate to the "dist" folder
-5. Click on the application file (It should have a little wide-flange beam icon.)
+4. Click on the application file (It should have a little wide-flange beam icon.)
-6. Windows Defender might pop up saying "Windows protected your PC".
+5. Windows Defender might pop up saying "Windows protected your PC".
 Click "More info" and click "Run anyway".
-  That is...unless you don't trust me... which is fair.
-  You've probably never met me.
-  If you don't feel comfortable running my software at this point, no pressure.
+  (If you don't feel comfortable running my software because of this, no pressure.
 You don't have to use it.
-  You can just click "Don't run" and ignore the rest of the steps.
+  You can just click "Don't run" and ignore the rest of the steps.)
-7. If you're still here and want to try it, click "Run Anyway".
+6. If you're still want to try it, click "Run Anyway".
-8. The Dashboard will show up.
+7. The Dashboard will show up.
 Here you can see your exam results and choose your test settings (i.e. timed vs untimed test, number of questions, which categories)
-9. Once you're ready, click "Take Practice Exam" and you're off to the races.
+8. Once you're ready, click "Take Practice Exam" and you're off to the races.

 ## FAQ